-No Mid-Day Meal without Aadhaar card in Maharashtra soon
+No mid-day meal without Aadhaar card in Maharashtra soon

 State education department officials said that there is no Aadhaar mandate for school admissions.
 But in order to avail the facilities, students will need to have valid Aadhaar registration.

-Soon, food provision under Mid-Day Meal scheme in western Indian state of Maharashtra will be linked with Aadhaar card.
-The implementation of this rule is due to start from January 2013 as per government order.
-But a worrying report released by the state's education department says that there are atleast 59 lakh children who are facing Aadhar card related issues.
+Soon, food provision under Mid-Day Meal Scheme in western Indian state of Maharashtra will be linked with Aadhaar card.
+The implementation of this rule is due to start from January 2023 as per government order.
+But a worrying report released by the state's education department says that there are at least 5.9 million children who are facing Aadhaar card related issues.

 State education department officials said that there is no Aadhaar mandate for school admissions.
 But in order to avail the facilities, students will need to have valid Aadhaar registration.

-The Mid-Day Meal scheme is a school meal programme in India designed to improve nutritional standing of school-age children nationwide.
+The Mid-Day Meal Scheme is a school meal programme in India designed to improve nutritional standing of school-age children nationwide.
 The programme supplies free lunches on working days for children.
-And, this has been a major factor for enrolment in schools, especially in rural or tribal dominated areas.
+And, this has been a major factor for enrollment in schools, especially in rural or tribal dominated areas.

-Secondly, students who do not have Aadhar cards may not be able to avail benefits like Mid Day meal, provision of uniforms etc from January 2023.
+Secondly, students who do not have Aadhaar cards may not be able to avail benefits like Mid Day meal, provision of uniforms etc from January 2023.

-According to the report, districts like Pune, Thane and Mumbai have the maximum count of children without Aadhar cards.
+According to the report, districts like Pune, Thane and Mumbai have the maximum count of children without Aadhaar cards.

-The respective schools have time till December 12 this year to complete Aadhar updation on the portal.
+The respective schools have time till December 12 this year to complete Aadhaar updation on the portal.

 You can now write for wionews.com and be a part of the community.
 Share your stories and opinions with us here.